chaniahoffman/01-My-Blog/idea.md

 4. marketing techniques
 5. animal health

-include day to day activities that refelct these ideas
+Include day to day activities that reflect these ideas.